Spinal Screening Program

 Grade-based screening is considered an acceptable alternative to age-based screening in a school setting.
 The grades, however, must align with the professionally recommended ages so that most children are screened at the appropriate age, or as close to it as reasonably possible.

 In compliance with the Health and Safety Code, Chapter 37, all children must undergo screening for abnormal spinal curvature per the following schedule:

 Girls will be screened two times, once at age 10 (or fall semester of grade 5) and again at age 12 (or fall semester of grade 7).

-Boys will be screened one time at age 13 or 14 (or fall semester of grade 8).
+Boys will be screened one time at age 13 or 14 (or the fall semester of grade 8).

-It is necessary for schools to identify exceptions (i.e., children promoted to higher grades or held back) and ensure their screenings align with appropriate ages rather than grades.
+Schools must identify exceptions (i.e., children promoted to higher grades or held back) and ensure their screenings align with appropriate ages rather than grades.